-- to study the needs of the world information industry concerning ECMS, - to review the existing laws in various European countries concerning IPR, - to design a generic model likely to be applied by the information industry to develop interoperable ECMS, - to make a preliminary study of the standardisation process that should be used to make that interoperability possible. - to develop pilot CITED ECMS software and to provide a demonstration to prove its feasibility.
+- to study the needs of the world information industry concerning ECMS, - to review the existing laws in various European countries concerning IPR, - to design a generic model likely to be applied by the information industry to develop inter-operable ECMS, - to have a first thought on the standardisation process that should be used to make that interoperability possible. - to develop a pilot CITED ECMS software and to make a demonstration to prove its feasibility.

 CITED has defined a functional model which describes the services one can expect from an ECMS.
-These services provide for a set of functions which are necessary to different ECMS users: creators, authors, fees-collecting societies, publishers, producers, distributors, endusers in order to ensure a reliable interchange between them.
+These services provide for a set of functions which are necessary to different ECMS users: creators, authors, fees collecting societies, publishers, producers, distributors, end-users in order to ensure a trust interchange between them.